 And I am in love all over again!
 Perhaps a slight exaggeration … but in the afternoon we basked in the gloriously dazzling colour, the sensuousness of David Chihuly’s art - right next door to where he began his stellar career (Tacoma an hour from Seattle).
 Like all artists, Chihuly has always drawn inspiration from the world around him - the waters of Puget Sound, his mother's gardens in Tacoma, and the art of dozens of Indigenous tribes, including those who reside along the Pacific Northwest Coast.
 Truly inspired works.

-Ikebana and float boats one of my favourites.
+Ikebana and Float Boats one of my favourites.
 This installation was gloriously sensual to me.
-It includes two of Chihuly's wooden rowboats, one filled with Ikebana elements and another with Nitjima Floats the layer inspired by discovering Japanese fishing net floats along the beaches of Puget sound.
+It includes two of Chihuly's wooden rowboats, one filled with Ikebana elements and another with Nitjima Floats the later inspired by discovering Japanese fishing net floats along the beaches of Puget sound.
 The Ikebana Boat features long, flower-like glass stems inspired by the Japanese art of ikebana.

 No comments: